The Cabot Trail in scenic Cape Breton Island, Nova Scotia is a world-famous road trip and destination for the avid outdoorsman.

 First things first, decide how much time you have to explore the Cabot Trail.

-I recommend you spend at least two days to explore the Cabot Trail fully, maybe even 3 if you really want to take advantage of the 26 hiking trails that dot the Cape Breton Highlands National Park.
+I recommend you spend at least two days exploring the Cabot Trail fully, maybe even 3 if you really want to take advantage of the 26 hiking trails that dot the Cape Breton Highlands National Park.

 You can definitely drive the Cabot Trail in one day.
 And some people do end up driving the entire trail in one day, finishing the full 185 mile-loop (298 km).
 But, you’ll likely miss out on some cool hikes and highlights.
 (It’s better to split the road trip in two!)